bw0123/happy-health/README.md

 A problem we had was there wasn't a lot of data on other health problems seniors had.

 ## Solution
-We limited the health problem to heart-related problems for seniors because they have more stable data.
+We limited the health problem to heart-related problems for seniors because they have more stable data

 ## What we learned from this hackathon
 Most of the team are new so we learned more about collaborating together.